✅ Meta App Review approved — GoSendAPI Cloud is live. Sign up free →

 Quickstart

-By the end of this guide you’ll have sent a real WhatsApp message from your backend.
+By the end of this guide you’ll have called the GoSendAPI API and gotten a successful send response.
 We assume you already have a project on GoSendAPI Cloud — if not, create one here (takes 30 seconds).

 Grab your API key

-From the dashboard go to API Keys in the sidebar and copy your sandbox key.
+From the dashboard go to API Keys in the sidebar.
+A default sandbox key was auto-created when your project was first set up.
 It looks like:

 gsk_test_a1b2c3d4e5f6g7h8i9j0k1l2m3n4o5p6